operate-first/operate-first-data-science-community/.github/ISSUE_TEMPLATE/topic_submission.md

 ---
 name: Topic Submission
-about: Suggest an idea to present at an upcoming cloud first data science community meetup.
+about: Suggest an idea to present at an upcoming operate first data science community meetup.
 ---

 ## Please provide the following info about your topic submission